BinaryStudioAcademy/lecture-abstracts/README.md

-# Binary Studio Academy Stage 2
+# Binary Studio Academy
+## Lectures for the second stage